AdobeDocs/ff-services-docs/src/pages/photoshop/features/index.md

 ![alt image](./ps_action_json_example_bw.png?raw=true "Original Image") You can find a code sample [here](../code-sample/index.md#executing-an-actionjson)

 The actionJSON endpoint does support multiple inputs.
-If you would like to learn more about using multiple inputs with actionJSON, you can find an example [here.](../code-sample/index.md#executing-an-actionjson-with-multiple-inputs)
+If you would like to learn more about using multiple inputs with actionJSON, you can find this: [Multiple Inputs ActionJSON Example](../code-sample/index.md#executing-an-actionjson-with-multiple-inputs)

 Take a look at this tutorial of this endpoint to learn more.
 Alternately you can read on in this section to walk through the process.